AAI Board and Staff

 Sivananthi Thanenthiran, Executive Director, ARROW, Malaysia

 Siva is currently Executive Director of ARROW, Malaysia and comes from a diverse range of work experiences: English Literature, Critical and Cultural Theory, teaching, magazine editor, writer.
-Siva joined ARROW first as a consultant on the IRRMA project findings titled ‘Rights & Realities’ and later as Programme Manager, Information & Communications.
+Siva joined ARROW first as a consultant on the IRRMA project findings titled ‘Rights and Realities’ and later as Programme Manager, Information and Communications.
 Siva is responsible for innovating and conceptualizing the ICPD+15 project at ARROW which now spans 22 partners in 12 countries.
-Siva is co-author of “Reclaiming & Redefining Rights - ICPD+15: Status of Sexual and Reproductive Health and Rights in Asia.”, “Cities, Chaos & Creativity: A Sourcebook for Communicators”, “Cities, Citizens & Civilisations: Frequently Asked Questions on Good Urban Governance” and “Agenda for Action: Action for Better Cities”.
+Siva is co-author of many works including “Cities, Chaos & Creativity: A Sourcebook for Communicators”, and “Agenda for Action: Action for Better Cities”.
 Siva was born in Malaysia.

 Tshepo Ricki Kgositau, Executive Director, Gender Dynamix

 Ricki was born in Gaborone, Botswana and graduated with a BA in International Relations and Criminal Justice from Monash University.
-She is a passionate human rights advocate for transgender and transsexual persons and communities; Human rights, diplomacy and social justice was the focus of her studies.
-Some of her work involved regional research on trans populations in Africa and transgender human rights monitoring and reporting to regional and international human rights mechanisms such as the United Nations and the African Commission; Protection for the rights of transgender and gender variant persons on campuses; lead coordinator for a monumental regional situation analysis on trans persons and how their access to health care is affected and impacted by legislature and policies in six Southern African countries; Ricki is also a co-founder of new regional alliance called the Southern Africa Trans Forum (SATF).
+She is a passionate human rights advocate for transgender and transsexual persons and communities.
+Some of her work involved regional research on trans populations in Africa and transgender human rights monitoring and reporting to regional and international human rights mechanisms such as the UN and the African Commission; Protection for the rights of transgender and gender variant persons on campuses; and a monumental regional situation analysis on trans persons and access to health care.
+Ricki is also a co-founder of new regional alliance called the Southern Africa Trans Forum (SATF).

 Carl-Olof Bouveng, Lindahl, Sweden